clementvidon/Makefile_tutor/README.md

 Equal signs:

 - `:=` simply expand the defined variable (like C equal sign)
-- `=` recursively expand the defined variable (the expression is expanded when the variable is used)
+- `=` recursively expand the defined variable (the expression is expanded afterward, when the variable is used)

 ## Template